louchesprocket/pgnutil/README.txt

 Known Issues

-Apart from the opening issue (see just above), pgnutil is also victim to the PGN specification's greatest infirmity--which, for some reason, is hardly ever discussed: lack of standardized move notation.
+Apart from the opening issue (see just above), pgnutil is also victim to the PGN specification's greatest infirmity: lack of standardized move notation.
 PGN files are allowed to list moves in any way at all.
 This means, for example, that "Bb2," "c1-b2," and "B-QN2" are all valid notation.
-Pgnutil makes no effort to standardize moves (as this would entail a large performance penalty), so all move comparisons, such as the "-mo" and "-ro" options, as well as du- plicate finding and opening statistics, assume that notation throughout the input file is consistent.
+Pgnutil makes no effort to standardize moves (as this would entail a large performance penalty), so all move comparisons, such as the "-mo" and "-ro" options, as well as duplicate finding and opening statistics, assume that notation throughout the input file is consistent.

 Also, the PGN spec permits "%"-style comments.
 I have never seen